react-native-camera/react-native-camera/docs/RNCamera.md

 - `forceUpOrientation` (iOS only, boolean true or false).
 This property allows to force portrait orientation based on actual data instead of exif data.

+- `imageType` (iOS only, ImageType 'jpg' or 'png').
+This property allows setting the output image format to PNG or JPEG (default).

 - `doNotSave` (boolean true or false).
 Use this with `true` if you do not want the picture to be saved as a file to cache.
 If no value is specified `doNotSave:false` is used.
 If you only need the base64 for the image, you can use this with `base64:true` and avoid having to save the file.

 - `pauseAfterCapture` (boolean true or false).
 If true, pause the preview layer immediately after capturing the image.
 You will need to call `cameraRef.resumePreview()` before using the camera again.
 If no value is specified `pauseAfterCapture:false` is used.